Monitor activity on your WordPress sites and get clear insights into what's happening with detailed user and event logging.

 MAINTAINED & SUPPORTED BY MELAPRESS

-Melapress develops high-quality WordPress management and security plugins such as Melapress Login Security, CAPTCHA 4WP, and WP 2FA.
+Melapress develops high-quality WordPress management and security plugins such as Melapress Login Security, WP 2F, and Melapress Role Editor.

 Browse our list of